 These revised rates will apply for reporting periods that begin after June 30, 2016.
 For reporting periods that begin before July 1, 2016 and end after June 30, 2016, the current remittance rates will apply.

-The proposed new rates can be found on pages 10 to 14 of Transitional Rules for the New Brunswick HST Rate Increase.
+The proposed new rates can be found in the Annex to the Transitional Rules for the Newfoundland and Labrador HST Rate Increase.
 This document also provides additional details on the transitional rules.